315+ Telescopes Ranked

 About the Mount Capabilities

-The SpaceProbe 130ST comes on a standard, cheap German equatorial mount – this one being an EQ2.
+The SpaceProbe 130ST comes on a standard, cheap German equatorial mount, this one being an EQ2.

-The EQ2 is up to the task of holding the 130ST but is not the steadiest mount available for such a scope, particularly if I extend the tripod legs to a comfortable height.
+The EQ2 is up to the task of holding the 130ST.
+But is not the steadiest mount available for such a scope, particularly if I extend the tripod legs to a comfortable height.

 Unlike with more expensive scopes/mounts, the 130ST’s tube rings simply bolt to the EQ2 rather than using a Vixen dovetail and saddle.

-The primary advantage of an equatorial mount is that tracking the sky is much simpler than with an alt-az mounted scope.
-You simply turn the RA slow-motion cable occasionally or install a motor drive.
 One can purchase a motor drive for hands-free tracking from Celestron or Orion, which will work fairly well for visual use but simply isn’t up to par accuracy-wise for astrophotography.
-The drive makes high-power viewing nice, but hand-tracking at even 250x really isn’t a problem with the mount’s slow-motion cables.
+The drive makes high-power viewing nice, but hand-tracking at even 250x really isn’t a problem for me with the mount’s slow-motion cables.

 The setting circles on the EQ2 are way too small and inaccurate to be useful for much of anything and are purely decorative, as on most modern equatorial mounts.